edespino/cloudberry-site/docs/sys-utilities/gplogfilter.md

 **`input_file`**

 The name of the input log file(s) to search through.
-If an input file is not supplied, `gplogfilter` will use the `$COORDINATOR_DATA_DIRECTORY` environment variable to locate the Cloudberry Database coordinator log file.
+If an input file is not supplied, `gplogfilter` will use the `$COORDINATOR_DATA_DIRECTORY` environment variable to locate the Apache Cloudberry coordinator log file.
 To read from standard input, use a dash (`-`) as the input file name.

 **`-u | --unzip`**